awm/passrep/OUTLINE.md

     - Change notification is encrypted for each user with read access to that entry using secret calculated from modifier's private signing key and reader's public signing key
     - Encrypted change notification pushed on to each user's change queue
     - When user logs in, queued changes are replayed into their local entries
-    - Only the latest change may be queued for a particular entry, with the earlier one dropped if a newer one is enqueued
 - Access to a particular entry must be granted after an account is created by a user who already has delegate access to the entry
 - New user accounts start out with no entries
-- There is a fixed admin user which lacks r/w permission but has delegate permission for all entries
+- The first user must be set up when initializing the database
 - User password change procedure:
     - User's old key is temporarily cached
     - User's new key is calculated
     - Each stored entry in the database is evaluated to see if it was encrypted by this user
         - Entries that match are decrypted using the cached key and then re-encrypted using the new one
-    - Each queued entry in the database is evaluated to see if it was encrypted by this user
+    - Each queued change in the database is evaluated to see if it was encrypted by this user
         - Entries that match are decrypted using the cached key and then re-encrypted using the new one
+    - Each signed permission in the database is evaluated to see if it was signed by this user
+        - Entries that match are re-signed using the new key
     - The cached old key is discarded
- - If a user is deleted while other users have pending permission grants from him, the permission grants are re-written to be from admin
+ - If a user is deleted while other users have pending permission grants from him, the permission grants are re-written to be from the user that granted delegate permission to the deleted user